iterative/dvc.org/public/static/docs/api-reference/open.md

 ```

 Notice that we want to use a [SAX](http://www.saxproject.org/) XML parser here
-because `dvc.api.open()` is able to stream the file, the `mySAXHandler` object
+because `dvc.api.open()` is able to stream the file.
+The `mySAXHandler` object
-must handle the event-driven parsing of the document in this case.
+should handle the event-driven parsing of the document in this case.

 > If you just need to load the complete file contents to memory, you can use
 > `dvc.api.read()` instead: